utah-cs4470-sp25/class/assembly.md

 more than one, then you'll end up with multiple postambles and `ret` instructions, but that's OK.
 (Later ones won't be executed).

+> TODO after 2025: generating multiple postambles should not misalign the stack.
-If there's no `return` instruction at all, you'll need to add assembly corresponding to `return {}` at the end of the function.
+> TODO after 2025: If there's no `return` instruction at all, you'll need to
+> add assembly TODO after 2025: corresponding to `return {}` at the end of the
+> function.